Expander graphs are globally synchronizing: Preliminaries for the Kuramoto model on a graph

 \item[Case 2 ($-\pi/2 \leq \theta_y \leq 0$)] As before, observe that

 \item[Case 3 ($\abs{\theta_y} \geq \pi/2$)] In this case, $K(\theta_x, \theta_y) = -\cos(\theta_x)$

 \end{description} \end{proof}

-We remark that such a kernel stability condition was already present in Lemma 7 of Kassabov, Strogatz and Townsend~\cite{Kassabov2021-rg}, though they used a slightly different kernel.
+We remark that such a kernel stability condition was already present in Lemma 7 of Kassabov, Strogatz, and Townsend~\cite{Kassabov2021-rg}, though they used a slightly different kernel.

-To end this section, we present a well-known sufficient condition---the so-called half-circle lemma~\cites{Ochab2010-ps,Taylor2012-jc}---to guarantee a stable state is the all-in-phase equilibrium.
-For completeness, we use the kernel stability condition to provide an alternative proof of this standard result.
+To end this section, we present a well-known sufficient condition to guarantee a stable state is the all-in-phase equilibrium.
+For completeness, we use the kernel stability condition to provide an alternative proof of this standard result~\cites{Jadbabaie2004-lf,Ochab2010-ps,Taylor2012-jc,Dorfler2014-kx}.

 \begin{lemma}[Half-circle lemma] Let $\theta$ be a stable state on a connected graph $G$ with $\rho_1(\theta) \in [0,1]$.
 If $\abs{\theta_x} < \pi/2$ for every $x \in V$, then $\theta_x = 0$ for every $x \in V$. \end{lemma} \begin{proof} Since $\theta$ is a stable state and $\abs{\theta_x} < \pi/2$ for every $x \in V$, we have $K(\theta_x, \theta_z) = \sin(\abs{\theta_x} - \abs{\theta_z})$.
 Let $\abs{\theta_z} = \max_{x \in V} \abs{\theta_x}$, so for every $x \in V$, we have $-\pi < \abs{\theta_x} - \abs{\theta_z} \leq 0$, which implies $\sin(\abs{\theta_x} - \abs{\theta_z}) < 0$ unless $\abs{\theta_x} = \abs{\theta_z}$.
 Now, from \Cref{lem:kernel-stability} we have that